I was diagnosed with Multiple Sclerosis (MS) ~10 years ago.

 In my case the treatment has proven to be effective.
 Like others, my MS symptoms have receded and the blood flow through the veins draining my brain and spine has increased dramatically.

 I have found the forum (www.cpnhelp.org) which supports patients through this treatment to be invaluable.
-Dr Wheldon’s webpage, Dr Thibault’s webpage, and the Vanderbilt University / Stratton webpage have also been regular references.
+Dr Wheldon’s webpage, Dr Thibault’s webpage, and the Vanderbilt University / Stratton patent have also been regular references.
 I can’t thank their founders and contributors enough.

 My website can be used as a companion by those whose cognition is at first too impaired to navigate these resources.